-Name: Check all that apply: ELL Sp.Ed 504 GT Foreign Exc hange: Homeschool: School: red: Date(s) Am ended: The Six-to-Eight-Year Plan is intended to use as you progress through high school Gr aduation PlanFoundation + Endorsement will want to review the plan each year to courses for graduation.
-Use this guide to Discipline Credits ished Level of Achievement rmance Acknowledgment , , aking the academic courses that support English 4 (Include Algebra II in your post-secondary plans.
-Math 4 mathematics) And, outstanding performance:in a dual credit course Science 4 Required in order to be Endorsement: My Post High School plans: Social Studies 3 X STEM (Check as many as apply): Foreign Language 2 eligible for the Top Ten in bilingualism and bi-literacy Business and Industry Two-Year College Fine Arts 1 Percent for Automatic on an AP test or IB exam Arts and Humanities Technical Training Physical Education 1 Admission to Texas on the PSAT, the ACT-PLAN, the SAT, or the ACT Public Services (Multidisciplinary Studies) Four-Year College Employment Electives 7 Public Colleges and for earning a nationally or Total Credits Required for Graduation: 26 Universities (Top Seven Percent for the University of Toyon at internationally recognized business or industry certification or license Directions: Students peed to select and take advanced coursework in their college and career related disciplines.
-Students are strongly encouraged to take Dre Advanced
+Name: ID #: Check all that apply: ELL Sp.Ed 504 GT Foreign Exc hange: Homeschool: School: Grade: Date Initiat red: Date(s) Am ended: The Six-to-Eight-Year Plan is intended to give you and your parent(s) a guide to use as you progress through high school and plan for college and careers.
+You will want to review the plan each year to make sure you are taking the required courses for graduation.
+Use this guide to help you select courses that support Graduation PlanFoundation + Endorsement Discipline Credits Distinguished Level of Achievement with Performance Acknowledgment your career goals.
+Ensure that you are to English 4 (Include Algebra II in your post-secondary plans.
+Math 4 mathematics) And, outstanding performance: Science 4 Required in order to be eligible for the Top Ten Percent for Automatic Admission to Texas Public Colleges and Universities (Top Seven Percent for the University of Texas at Austin) j .
+Endorsement: My Post High School plans: (Check as many as apply):Two-Year CollegeTechnical TrainingFour-Year CollegeEmploymentMilitaryOther Social Studies 3 in a dual credit course X STEM Foreign Language 2 in bilingualism and bi-literacy Business and Industry Fine Arts 1 on an AP test or IB exam Arts and Humanities Physical Education 1 on the PSAT, the ACT-PLAN, the SAT, or the ACT Public Services (Multidisciplinary Studies) Electives 7 for earning a nationally or Certification Available: Autodesi Total Credits Required for Graduation: 26 internationally recognized business or industry certification or license Diversional Children and to color Directions: Ctudents need to release and take advanced coursework in their college and corner related disciplines.
+Ctudents are strongly appearanced to take Dre Advanced